clintonboys/emma-chisit/README.md

 *ReachTEL*.
 The only ReachTEL data I could find is on their website [here](https://www.reachtel.com.au/blog/category/tags/new-south-wales) (and various other tags).
 ReachTEL has only been polling since around 2013 so it's probable these are all their polls.

+1.1. **Pollster weightings**

+The Python script LoadData.py contains a series of classes to load poll and election data.
+The script PollsterWeightings.py computes root-mean-square deviation errors for all contests polled, using the final poll released before the election, and averages over all contests.
+From this we compute the poll weightings we use in the full model.

 2. **Leader satisfaction data**

 Newspoll leader satisfaction data goes back to 1985.
 The file sat.csv contains the raw data cut and pasted from the Newspoll sat; sat_parser.py converts it into the neater file leader_satisfaction.csv which also contains median poll dates.